-The three year course in 'Clinical Studies' prepares students for clinical clerking in the subject 'Integrated Clinical Studies' in the fourth year of the five year medical course.
+The three year course in 'Clinical Studies' prepares students for clinical clerking in the subject 'Integrated Clinical Studies' in Year 4 of the five year medical course.
 Students learn to take medical histories, perform physical examinations, detect abnormalities and communicate with patients so that they can assess patients clinically and as individuals within society.